-We are in Foust Hall 102.
+The Counseling Center is located in Foust Hall 102.
 Hours of operation are M-F 8am-12pm & 1pm-5pm.
 Limited evening appointments are available when scheduled in advance.

-How can my student schedule an appointment?
+How can a student schedule an appointment?

 Students may call (989)774-3381, stop by the center, or complete an appointment request on our website.
 Students who complete an online appointment request will be contacted with 24 hours to schedule their appointment.